Bedford Driver

 Body cam video shows DUI arrest of woman after friend dies jumping from her car

 This video shows a young driver that has just killed her friend.
-The video helps give us a sense of what it's like to be arrested after making a huge mistake.
+The video helps give us a sense of what it's like to be arrested after making a bad decision.

 Party Safely